 - Yarn over and draw through 2 loops on hook.
 (3 loops remain.)
 You can see the height of your stitch slowly building up!

 - Yarn over and draw through 2 loops on hook.
 (2 loops remain.)

 - Yarn over and draw through the final 2 loops on hook.
 (1 loop remains.)

-- The final double treble will be worked into the top of your 4 turning chains.
+- The last double treble crochet stitch will be worked into the top of your turning chains.

-- Repeat from* until your fabric is the required length.
+- Repeat from* until your crochet piece is the required length.

 If you find that the fabric is too unstable and wobbly, work a row of single crochet stitches between each row of double treble stitches.